A Guide to Host Agency and Consortia Education [+Comparison Chart]

-Among those that cost some moolah, fees ranged from a low average of $2,135 to and high average of $2,475.
-Wow, that's pretty narrow range!
+Among those that cost some moolah, fees ranged from a low average of $2,135 to and a high average of $2,475.
+Wow, that's a pretty narrow range!
 But be sure to check out our infographic for all the information on cost.

 65% of hosts and consortia who filled our questionnaire reported that their education program is free.

-If the cost of education is wrapped into an organization's start up fee, then a host with a higher education fee may have a lower startup cost.
+If the cost of education is wrapped into an organization's start-up fee, then a host with a higher education fee may have a lower startup cost.
 So don't forget to consider all the factors!

 How Do I Narrow Down My Options?
 An Exercise

 I hear you.
-If you're still feeling overwhelmed, try this brief exercise (it's the like the compass that will help you navigate your options).
+If you're still feeling overwhelmed, try this brief exercise (it's like the compass that will help you navigate your options).

-Part 1: questions to ask yourself
+Part 1: Questions to ask yourself

 - What topics do I desire in a host and/or consortium's education?
 Check out some of the options that the host and/or consortium listed.
 Which ones stick out to you the most?
 Don't see specific topics you're looking for?
 Ask on the company's site profile if their education targets your desired subjects.